le-cds/connectiq-faceymcwatchface/README.md

 Here’s two notes for my fellow developers:

 * There might be a few interesting bits of code hidden inside this code base.
 Start at the `source/highiq` folder for inspiration.
-There’s also a code generator that provides the foundation for Facey McWatchface’s configurable indicators and meters.
+There’s also a code generator that provides the foundation for Facey McWatchface’s configurable indicators, meters and color themes.
 Should you use some of the code in there, please drop me a line – it’s always nice to know if code’s been helpful to others!
 * If you’re interested in contributing, head over to the contributions documentation file for details.
 Nothing surprising in there, though.
 There’s also the cookbook which explains common development tasks because I have no memory that I know of.

 ## Attributions